minprog/app-studio/40 Projects/40 To-Do List/10 Assignment.md

 - In the `update()` method, get a reference to the writable database.
 Create a `ContentValues` object that contains the new value for `completed`.
 Then call `update()` on the database.
 Tip: use the `whereClause` to specify which record you want to update: `"_id = " + id`.
 - In your `ItemClickListener`, call your new `update()` method.

+Tip: if you are using a checkbox control to display the items' completed status, this checkbox will interfere with the click events of the list (it will capture the events and your listeners will not trigger).
+To prevent this, set the `clickable` and `focusable` properties of the checkbox to `false`.
+Because the list items are still clickable and focusable, your listeners will now work!

 Don't forget to call `updateData()`!

 ## Step 8: Write the delete method